← Home

 repeat with item running through scenery things enclosed by the location:

-place item in scope.
+place the bone pile in scope.

 Instead of touching a found thing (called the subject):